Nsfas Qualifying Criteria

 • Applicants whose combined household income is not more than R350 000 per annum

-What Are the Application Requirements for 2024
+What Are the Enrollment Specifications Required for 2025

 Make sure you have the following supporting documents before submitting your application because all applicants must have them to be considered.
 Applications without these components won’t be considered: